-YouTube got its new ability to show video download recommendations which were initially available in selected markets.
-Though the offline play feature was supported way back in 2014 now, the new YouTube recommended Videos feature is being rolled out to a broader audience, on both the Android and iOS platforms.
+YouTube got its new ability to show video download recommendations that were initially available in selected markets.
+Though the offline play feature was supported way back in 2014 now, the new YouTube recommended videos feature is being rolled out to a broader audience on both the Android and iOS platforms.

 The latest update will allow YouTube users to see a list of recommended content on the Download page below any videos they have already downloaded for offline view.
-Earlier this month, reports had surfaced suggesting that the video sharing platform was testing a new “recommended downloads.”
+Earlier this month, reports had surfaced suggesting that the video-sharing platform was testing new “recommended downloads.”

-The screenshots then rumored showed blue bubbles just underneath the video player showing more specific video recommendations which are now being rolled out to a wider audience, on both the Android and iOS platforms.
+The screenshots are then rumored to show blue bubbles just underneath the video player showing more specific video recommendations that are now being rolled out to a wider audience on both the Android and iOS platforms.

-According to the document, these videos won’t consume any data unless a user chooses to download them and users will be free to opt out of the recommendations by going to Settings then Backgrounds & Downloads.
+According to the document, these videos won’t consume any data unless a user chooses to download them, and users will be free to opt out of the recommendations by going to Settings, then Backgrounds and Downloads.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free